Penne Pasta Salad with Steak, Dijon and Arugula! So delicious and filling! We hope you give this recipe a try!

 - 3/4 cup extra-virgin olive oil plus 3 tablespoons

 - 1/2 teaspoon salt

 - 1/2 teaspoon freshly ground black pepper

 - 1/4 cup chopped fresh parsley leaves

 - Meanwhile, bring a large pot of salted water to a boil over high heat.
-Add the penne pasta and cook to al dente, stirring occasionally, for about 8 to 10 minutes.
-Drain the pasta, reserving 1/4 cup of the pasta water.
+Add the penne pasta and cook to al dente, stirring occasionally, for about 9 to 12 minutes.

 - In a small bowl, whisk together the balsamic vinegar, Dijon mustard, 1/2 teaspoon salt, 1/2 teaspoon pepper, your fresh herbs, and 3/4 cup olive oil.
-In a separate, large bowl toss the pasta with half of the salad dressing and the reserved pasta water only if needed.
-Add the arugula and steak, more dressing, and season with salt and freshly ground black pepper.
+In a separate, large bowl toss the pasta with half of the salad dressing.
+Add the arugula and steak, more dressing, and season with salt and freshly ground black pepper if needed.
 Toss together one last time and serve immediately.
+Enjoy!

 Recipe from Giada and The Food Network.

 So, now my meat loving family is happy.
 And I have arugula, so I’m happy too.
 Everyone wins.